EGI-Federation/documentation/content/en/internal/configuration-database/adding-service-endpoint/_index.md

 The information needed for service type are:

-- **CREAM-CE**: the queue URL where the ops VO is enabled.
-This is the value of the attribute `GlueCEUniqueID` published in the BDII (e.g.
-  `cream.egi.eu:8443/cream-pbs-ops`).
 - **SRM**: the value of the attribute `GlueServiceEndpoint` published in the Configuration Database or BDII (e.g. `httpg://se.egi.eu:8444/srm/managerv2`)
 - Cloud: